WordPress/gutenberg/packages/components/src/draggable/README.md

 The component accepts the following props:

+### `attachToElementWrapper`: `boolean`

+Whether to attach the cloned element to the element's wrapper when using `elementId`.
+Setting to false will attach the cloned element to the `ownerDocument` body.

+-   Required: No
+-   Default: `true`

 ### `elementId`: `string`

-The HTML id of the element to clone on drag
+The HTML id of the element to clone on drag.

 -   Required: Yes